-Bainbridge Island Rowing offers rowing programs year-round to youth aged 14 to 19 and in Grades 9 though 12.
+Bainbridge Island Rowing offers Juniors rowing programs year-round to young athletes aged 14 to 19 and in Grades 9 though 12.
 Introductory programs are offered to 8th Grade students in advance of their 9th Grade start.
-New rowers are currently accepted during any rowing season, and no prior rowing experience is needed.
-BIR welcomes high school athletes from throughout all of Kitsap County.
+New rowers are accepted during any rowing season, and no prior rowing experience is required.

 - Fall Season: Early September through early November

 - Winter Season: Mid- November through January